@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 Ghana presently has more power production capacity than it requires.
 Our power issues are currently not about production but mismanagement and corruption.
 Yes, we will need a cleaner, cheaper energy source, but in the meantime, let us clean house and optimize the units in our current mix.
 We do not always have to be a dumping ground for archaic ideas.

-Before we gamble on nuclear, let us first strive to develop solar capacity as a tropical nation before joining the cold world.
+Before we gamble on nuclear, let us first strive to develop solar capacity as a tropical nation, before joining the cold world.
 We have the potential to get all domestic consumption onto solar.
-Let us pursue that and be the leaders of the tropical power.
-A far more advance and cleaner form of harvesting nuclear power.
+Let us pursue that and be the leaders of the tropical power: a far more advanced and cleaner form of harvesting nuclear power.

 Asak233.com currently does not run adverts, and your contribution, no matter the amount, will go a long way toward sustaining the website and ensuring we continue to deliver on our work.